 Think Like a Law Firm

-Start by following the rule of thumb any vendor needs to keep in mind: thinking like your client.
+Start by following the rule of thumb any legal service provider needs to keep in mind: thinking like your client.
 You need to take some time to look at your company and its offerings from the point of view of a law firm.
 Put yourself in prospective clients’ shoes and think about what types of issues they are likely to face daily and how your product or service can help them.
 Ask yourself the following questions:

 Provide Free Resources That Add Value Throughout the Buyer’s Journey

 Once your prospects are aware and are trying to make a decision about which product or service is best for them, then you can offer information that will help them make their decision and will enable them to understand why your product or service is the best solution.
 Perhaps offer a free trial of your software or a case study on how similar law firms benefited from your products.
 According to a Gartner survey, 70% of executive buyers agree that “customer stories and case studies are the best way that providers can communicate differentiation that I trust.”

-If you’re a legal vendor, hopefully you already feel passionate about your product or service and you believe that it really will help attorneys and the law firms themselves.
+If you’re a legal service provider, hopefully you already feel passionate about your product or service and you believe that it really will help attorneys and the law firms themselves.
 However, this isn’t enough to make sales.
 In order to attract, convert, and delight your clients it is essential that you sell value to law firms first.
 Prove why your product or service is the best to solve their problems and law firms will be more likely to listen.